 A short play is defined as a play of one-act without intermission that, within itself, does not constitute a full evening of theatre; the running time of a one-act play is under 60 minutes, and when typed in standard format, a one-act play is approximately 15-45 (or so) pages in length.

 Each entry must have had a period of significant development at the student’s college or university to be eligible.
 If the student’s school has any other associate or participating productions registered, the student is free to submit his or her play.
 If the school has no registered productions, the student should contact the Region I NPP Chair for submission instructions.
 The submitted plays will be read by a panel of readers from a different region.
 Two of the top choices will be invited to Region I’s Festival.
-Should you be one of the selected playwrights you must be able to attend the festival or your play will be disqualified.
-Do not submit your play unless you are able to attend.

 The One Act Festival celebrates and supports the achievement of student playwrights.
 At the festival, playwrights will work with assigned guest directors on a public concert reading of their work.
 All casting and rehearsing of the reading will happen during the festival.
 Three festival respondents will respond to your play at the festival.
 Both plays chosen are also considered National Semi-Finalists from the regional festival.
 Those two plays will then be held in consideration for the national festival in Washington DC, as potential National Finalists.